 In the end, if they can’t provide third parties with the data through well-functioning APIs, they need to provide it another way.

 The EBA now says that banks need to have a dedicated interface (API) that has been “widely used for at least three months” – by 14th September deadline – to get exemption from the fallback.

 But based on the current state of the banks’ testing and production APIs, it is unlikely they will be ready or get the exemptions.
 It means they’ll need to make additional investments – as well as “a strategy and plans” to prepare that fallback mechanism.

 What remains very concerning is the EBA’s ongoing mixup of the terms “wide usage” and “available for wide use”, which are of course not the same thing at all.

 We need to count on the national regulators not to exempt any non-used, non-tested, bad APIs just because they were advertised broadly.

-No need for banks
+No need for banks to check passports

 The EBA also collected and published a list of national authorities planning to follow their suggested process – which most of them will – for revoking third-party licenses (see the Annex here).

 There were long discussions on the topic of passporting the account information (AISP) and payment initiation (PISP) licenses of third parties.
 The EBA is now stating that banks are not legally required to check the passporting information – the permission third parties have to use their licenses in European countries outside of the issuing one – and should not block access to an account because that info isn’t available.